 Shopping, the number one thing that visitors love to do!
 In Centralia, spend 2 hours perusing the shops for those bargains!
 Fashions, Housewares, Bath and Body, Shoes, and even Vitamins…all awaiting your discovery.

 Dinner on your own at one of the many restaurants located in the Outlet Mall.

 Check into hotel in Tacoma area

 The first adventure of the day will begin at the Museum of Glass in Tacoma.
 Have you heard of an artist named Dale Chihuly?
 A docent will lead the tour of exhibits and of the building’s architecture….but that is not all…each passenger will be given the opportunity to create an art project of their own!
 Lunch will be offered at the Gallucci’s Glass Café.

 From downtown Tacoma to Seattle’s waterfront and Pike Place Market, the sights, sounds, and aromas will tantalize your five senses!
 A docent will be leading you on a Market Heritage Tour, then, you will be free to explore this marvelous place!

 The evening is filled with more surprises.
-You will depart from Pier 55 to Tillicum Village and a live narrations with a 45 minute cruise in Puget Sound to Blake Island.
+You will depart from Pier 55 to Tillicum Village and a live narration with a 45-minute cruise in Puget Sound to Blake Island.
 Upon arriving, you will be greeted with a Clam appetizer followed by the traditional Alder baked NW Salmon BBQ.
-Enjoy the Salish tribal dances and show and a docent led tour of the Native Artwork.
+Enjoy the Salish tribal dances and show and a docent-led tour of the Native Artwork.

 Return to Hotel